sixcolors/orasuck/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I needed a simple executable to explore and export data from an Oracle DB on a locked down corporate laptop/network.
+This was my starting point for an automated data retrieval program which I can't share publicly.
+This repo is public in hopes that someone else will find it useful.

 Here's why:
 * Oracle CLI produces broken CSV files